tetradice/hyperapp-component/README.md

 ## Component state

-`hyperapp-v2-component` manages the state of each component by integrating it into the app state.
+`hyperapp-component` manages the state of each component by integrating it into the app state.
 They are encapsulated and should normally not be accessed outside of component actions.

 However, by using `mountProperty` option, you can assign component states to specific properties of app state and access them from the outside.
 (Described later)